 From Thanksgiving to Christmas, Hanukkah, and the New Year, traffic gets worse and worse as the holiday season progresses.
 This means that your chances of getting into (or causing) an auto accident go up tremendously.

 Avoid the cost, injury, and potential lawsuits by being more careful out on the road.
-Here is a few tips from a car accident lawyer, om how to avoid auto accidents this holiday season.
+Here is a few tips from Las Vegas car accident attorneys, on how to avoid auto accidents this holiday season.

 Give Yourself Extra Time